 Read “Search, compile, publish’ [NY Art Book Fair broadsheet PDF] →

 Paul Soulellis is an artist and educator based in Providence, Rhode Island.
 His practice includes teaching, writing, and experimental publishing, with a focus on queer methodologies, network culture, and archival justice.
-He is the founder of Queer.Archive.Work, a non-profit project that supports artists with access to studio space, tools, and other resources for queer publishing.
+He is a founding member of Queer.Archive.Work, a non-profit project that supports artists with access to studio space, tools, and other resources for queer publishing.
 His writing has been published by The Journal of Cinema and Media Studies, Rhizome, MIT Press, Dispersed Holdings, Genderfail, and many others.
 He is an Associate Professor of Graphic Design at Rhode Island School of Design.

 Paul Soulellis is an American artist, graphic designer, publisher, and educator.
 He maintains his practice in Providence, Rhode Island.
 His work includes teaching, writing, and experimental publishing, with a focus on queer methodologies, network culture, and archival justice.
 His writings and work are cited in scholarly research, and his publications are collected and exhibited worldwide and on the internet.